“There shall be no solution to this race problem until you, yourselves, strike the blow for liberty”Marcus Garvey

 The Harambee Organisation of Black Unity

-We need to develop an umbrella organisation to deal with the issues facing the community, based around different departments (updating Malcolm X’s creation of the Organisation of African American Unity).
+We need to develop an umbrella organization to deal with the issues facing the community, based around different departments (updating Malcolm X’s creation of the Organisation of African American Unity).

-The organisation would be focused practically on issues facing the local community, but always tying these into national and global concerns.
-There could be any number of departments and the focus of each can be decided later but could include, for example: Education & Training, Health, Black Business Alliance (see below) Arts & Culture Fundraising & Events.
+The organization would be focused practically on issues facing the local community, but always tying these into national and global concerns.
+There could be any number of departments and the focus of each can be decided later but could include, for example, Education & Training, Health, Black Business Alliance (see below) Arts & Culture Fundraising & Events.

 There is no need to reinvent the wheel.
 Many people are involved in these areas already and there are services that exist.
 The idea would be to draw on the resources and expertise already out there and support and extend it.
 So, for example, if we decided Saturday schools were a good way to tackle educational inequality then we would use the experience of those Saturday schools already running, provide them with resources and also create new Saturday school programs.